-Do a simple Google search like “proxy servers” and you’ll find dozens of PHP proxy scripts on the Internet that will help you create proxy servers in minutes for free.
-The only limitation with PHP based proxies is that you require a web server to host the proxy scripts and second, you also need a domain name to act as an address for your proxy site.
+Do a Google search like “proxy servers” and you’ll find dozens of PHP proxy scripts on the Internet that will help you create your own proxy servers in minutes for free.
+The only limitation with PHP based proxies is that they require a web server (to host and run the proxy scripts) and you also need a domain name that will act as an address for your proxy site.

-If you don’t own a domain or server space, you can still create a personal proxy server for free and that too without requiring any technical knowledge.
+If you don’t have a web domain or haven’t rented any server space, you can still create a personal proxy server for free and that too without requiring any technical knowledge.

 Create a Free Proxy Server with Google App Engine

 Here’s one such proxy site that you can build for your friends in China or even for your personal use (say for accessing blocked sites from office).
 This is created using Google App Engine and, contrary to what you may think, the setup is quite simple.